galacticcouncil/hydration-docs/docs/node_setup.md

 $ journalctl -f -u hydradx-validator.service
 ```

-Your HydraDX validator node is now all set up and ready to go!
+Your HydraDX validator node is now set up and running.
+Proceed to the start validating section to complete the process.